27 Feb How to Store Your Breast Milk Correctly

 - Once all the air has been squeezed out, seal the bag tightly

 - Mark the bag with today’s date and off it goes into the fridge or freezer

-Ways to Thaw and Warm Your Breast Milk
+Ways to Defrost and Warm Your Breast Milk

 Breastmilk Storage Guidelines